-The UK does not apply these 2004 and 2009 provisions to third country nationals and their contribution position needs to be considered under 1408/71/EEC .
-The rulesare broadly similar.
+The UK does not apply these 2004 and 2009 provisions to third country nationals and their contribution positions need to be considered under the previous provisions.
+The rules are broadly similar.

-Although the UK has voted to leave the EU, these provisions will remain in place during the course of the UK’s exit negotiations.
-Those exit negotiations could result in the UK continuing to be covered by the rulesdescribed in this guidance note, in a similar way to the EEA countries.
-If not, it is likely that transitional provisions will be agreed to cover workers holding A1 certificates whose secondment spans the UK’s actual exit date.
+Although the UK has voted to leave the EU, these provisions have remained in place during the course of the UK’s exit negotiations.
+Those exit negotiations suggest that the UK will continue to be covered by the rules described in this guidance note, in a similar way to the EEA countries.
+If not, it is likely that transitional provisions will be agreed to cover workers holding A1 certificates (explained below) whose secondment spans the UK’s actual exit date.

 If the negotiations do result in the above EU provisions ceasing to apply to the UK, the NIC position of workers seconded to and from EU Member States and EEA countries will depend on whether or not there is a social security agreement in place between the countries in question.
 See the Social security agreements and Moving to and from non-agreement countries guidance notes for more details.